Bryan Bardin

 Pleasantville, NY

-Co-founded a community-run documentary film series dedicated to screening films on environmental and social issues, hosted at venues including the Jacob Burns Film Center and local libraries in Westchester County, NY.
+Co-founded a community-run documentary film series screening environmental and social-issue films at venues including the Jacob Burns Film Center and local libraries in Westchester County, NY.
 Led initial strategy, branding, website development, marketing, and event logistics through the organization's launch before relocating to Florida.
-Films on Purpose continues to operate a regular screening calendar with post-film panel discussions, supported in part by a grant from the Westchester Community Foundation.
+Films on Purpose continues to run a regular screening calendar with post-film panel discussions, supported in part by a grant from the Westchester Community Foundation.

-• Developed the organization's brand identity, web presence (filmsonpurpose.org), and marketing strategy from scratch — establishing the visual and digital foundation the series still uses a decade later
+• Built the brand identity, web presence (filmsonpurpose.org), and marketing strategy at launch.
+The series is still using all three a decade later.

-• Helped build a volunteer-run model sustainable enough to continue operating independently after the founding team transitioned out
+• Helped build a volunteer-run model that has outlasted the founding team.

 Technical Director, Les Misérables Worship Service